thatPamIAm/beertender/README.md

 Next phase will include:

-- Rebuilding the BE from scratch utilizing the Brewery DB API since the previous API has not been updated in several years and was missing some features of the beers we wished to showcase.
+- Rebuilding the BE from scratch utilizing the Brewery DB API.
+The Open Beer DB has not been updated in several years and was missing some features of the beers we wished to showcase.
 - Change the database schema to account for what we are looking to display on the FE.
-- Add features to help guide user with swiping left vs right (and what that entails).
+- Add features to help guide users with swiping left vs right (and what that entails).

 ### Database used